Ray-Ban: Ray-Ban Remix

+Smart Glasses

+Ray-Ban entered the smart eyewear market in 2021 with the launch of Ray-Ban Stories, developed in collaboration with Facebook Reality Labs.
+These glasses featured dual cameras, open-ear speakers, and Bluetooth connectivity, allowing users to capture photos and videos, listen to audio, and interact via voice commands.

+In 2023, Ray-Ban and Meta Platforms introduced the second-generation smart glasses, called Ray-Ban Meta.
+These AI-powered glasses include upgraded 12MP cameras, improved audio with five speakers, and a voice-activated assistant called Meta AI.
+Users can livestream to social media, translate text, and receive real-time information using voice commands.
+The glasses also offer up to 36 hours of battery life with a redesigned charging case.

+Ray-Ban Meta glasses have received both praise for innovation and criticism over privacy concerns, particularly regarding discreet recording capabilities.

 Counterfeits

 Like other luxury brands, Ray-Ban has been a notable target for retail counterfeiters.
 The advertisement of Ray-Bans for unrealistically low prices has been consistently linked to fraudulent websites peddling counterfeit products.
 Studies have shown that one of every four ads for discounted luxury products on Facebook links users to such sites.
 Ray-Bans are often involved in international seizures of counterfeit designer goods.
 For one example, in 2016, law enforcement in Thailand seized an alleged import of hundreds of thousands of counterfeit sunglasses including Ray-Bans and Oakleys (also owned by Luxottica Group).
 Counterfeiters were said to have applied tags and stickers to the fakes to deceive consumers about their authenticity.

 Luxottica has taken measures to thwart the trade of counterfeit products, such as converting the India Ray-Ban website from a reference site to a functional e-commerce platform, and pursuing legal action against online retailers that market fake Ray-Ban products.
 In 2016, Luxottica introduced a "Minimum Advertised Price (MAP)" policy for Ray-Ban in contracts with their wholesale customers.
 While the policy does not name a specific minimum price point, it forbids the advertisement of Ray-Ban products at extreme discounts, as well as any advertising that could otherwise devalue the products.